Ticket to Ride (board game): 3) Ticket to Ride: Amsterdam

 Reception – Reviews were mixed.
 Andrew Borck (Geeks under Grace) wrote "Overall it's a fun little addition to the Ticket to Ride line, but it doesn't add so much that you need to get it if you already have a similar small-box Ticket to Ride game.
 But as an entry-point game, it excels and will easily draw people in who might balk at the original's 60+ minute playtime."
-On BoardGameGeek, from a vote of 1,383 voting users, holds an average rating of 6.98 and an adjusted "Geek Rating" of 6.066.
+On BoardGameGeek, As of 24 January 2025, from a vote of 1,599 voting users, it holds an average rating of 6.93 and an adjusted "Geek Rating" of 6.081.